Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers: Introduction

-In this paper, we report about three measurement campaigns focusing on isothermal annealing behaviour of the charge collection capability of the silicon bulk material using dedicated test structure diodes from 8-inch wafers, irradiated with neutrons up to $\rm1.5\cdot10^{16} n_{eq}/cm^{2}$.
-The campaigns were performed in 2021 and 2023 in two measurement setups.
+In this paper, we report about three measurement campaigns investigating isothermal annealing behaviour of the charge collection capability of the silicon bulk material using dedicated test structure 5x5 $\rm mm^2$ diodes from the edge region of the wafer, irradiated with reactor neutrons up to $\rm1.5\cdot10^{16} n_{eq}/cm^{2}$.
+As the CMS detector region to be occupied by CE will be irradiated predominantly by neutrons~\cite{HGCAL-TDR}, these particles were the main focus of the irradiation.
+The campaigns were performed in 2021 and 2023 in two different measurement setups.
 Section~\ref{sec:sensors} gives an overview and detailed information about the samples used in each campaign.
 The measurement setups and techniques are described in section~\ref{sec:setups}.
 An insight into the data analysis procedure is presented in section~\ref{sec:analysis}.
 The discussion on the systematic uncertainties is provided in section~\ref{sec:uncertainties}.
 The results and interpretation of the obtained data can be found in section~\ref{sec:results}.
 Finally, the summary and conclusions are given in section~\ref{sec:discussion}.